 - A. Tree Permit Application.
 The applicant shall include on the permit application: - 1.
 A site plan showing the location of the trees to be removed. - 2.
 Proof of hazard that may include: - a.
-Photographs of the tree and surrounding area.
+Photographs of the tree and surrounding area. - b.

-- b.
 A report by a Certified Arborist that: - i.
-The tree meets the definition of a hazard tree per Section 16.12.020; - ii.
-The hazard cannot be eliminated with reasonable and proper arboricultural practices - iii.
-The target cannot reasonably be removed.

-B. Application Review.

-In addition to the review criteria and procedure outlined in 16.12.080, applications for hazard tree removal shall demonstrate compliance with the following criteria:

-- a.
-The tree to be removed meets the definition of a hazard tree per Section 16.12.020; - b.
-The hazard cannot be eliminated with reasonable and proper arboricultural practices; and - c.
-The target cannot reasonably be removed. - C. Inspection.
-The Director may inspect the tree(s) identified for removal. - D. Maximum Tree Removal. - 1.
+The tree meets the definition of a hazard tree per Section 16.12.020; and - ii.
+The hazard cannot be eliminated with reasonable and proper arboricultural practices. - B. Application Review.
+In addition to the review criteria and procedure outlined in 16.12.080, applications for hazard tree removal shall demonstrate compliance with the following criteria: - a.
+The tree to be removed meets the definition of a hazard tree per Section 16.12.020; and - b.
+The hazard cannot be eliminated with reasonable and proper arboricultural practices. - C. Inspection.
+The Director may inspect, at the Director's discretion, the tree(s) identified for removal and the Applicant shall cooperate with the Director in the exercise of such discretion. - D. Maximum Tree Removal. - 1.
 Hazard tree removal does not apply toward the maximum tree removal allowed per year in Table 1 of Section 16.12.150. - 2.
 Removal of exceptional trees is allowed under the hazard tree provisions. - E. Exemption from Tree Replacement. - 1.
 Hazard tree removals are exempt from tree replacement requirements unless the property is in the area shown on Figure A. - 2.
 Hazard tree removals on property shown on Figure A shall be replaced at a rate of three replacement trees for each tree removed.
 The replacement trees must meet the criteria listed in 16.12.120.